Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 CO2OL, the climate protection partner of ForestFinance, offers companies the possibility to contribute to climate protection and, at the same time, to create social and ecological additional benefits by investing in international forest projects and by offsetting their corporate carbon footprint.

-The ForestFinance Group, headquartered in Bonn, Germany, disposes of over two decades of experience in the development of forestry investments.
-Now, ForestFinance manages forest investments totalling around 96 million euros and amounting to approximately 7,300 hectares of forest in South America, Asia and North Africa for over 25,000 customers.
-About 25 employees in Bonn are primarily responsible for customer service and contract handling.
-In Panama, Peru and Vietnam several forestry experts supervise adherence to the high quality standards and the ecological and social principles of the ForestFinance Group.
-In Colombia, the land is being farmed by a forestry service provider with whom ForestFinance has been working closely for many years.
-Also, forestry scientists provide strict on-site monitoring.
+The ForestFinance Group, headquartered in Bonn, has been successfully developing ecological forest investments for almost three decades.
+The group of companies manages forest investments worth around 96 million euros and has reforested more than 7,300 hectares in South and Central America, Asia and North Africa for over 27,000 customers.
+Around 15 employees at the company headquarters in Bonn are primarily responsible for marketing, customer service and contract management.
+In Panama and Peru, ForestFinance forestry experts monitor compliance with the high quality standards and the ecological and social principles of the ForestFinance Group.
+In Colombia, the customer areas are managed by our forestry service provider.
+We have been working closely together for many years.

 What started as the partner company of a Panamanian forestry company in 1997 became an independent German limited liability company (Forest Finance Service GmbH located in Bonn) with subsidiaries, associated companies and branch offices in Panama, Vietnam, Colombia and Peru, which are land-owning companies or provide customer service in various regions of these project countries.